jazxii/DaVincis_traveller/README.md

 (HOW TO RUN IT LOGICALLY):

 ## CHALLENGES:
+- In Connecting Database as a user
+-

 ## ACCOMPLISHMENTS:
+- Created a Basic Workig app
+- Learned more on Real Time database
+- UI base design and more
+-

 ## WHAT WE LEARNED:
 We need more practice before going to hacks, PEACE!! :)